 All individuals in the courtroom are to remain seated and quiet while court is in session.
 Court proceedings can be lengthy and tiring for young children.
 If possible, please arrange for child care.
 If you do need to bring them, they must remain quiet.

 Bring any and all documentation you might need with you the day of court.

 No pagers or cellular telephones or similar electronic devices are to be on at any time while court is in session.
-If your pager or cell phone should go off, you will be asked to turn it off or exit the building.
+If your pager or cell phone should go off, you will be asked to turn it off, cell phone to be held by Bailiff until your complete with your court session or exit the building.

 Fines / Payment

 If you do not pay your fines in full on the day of your court appearance, you may be provided additional time to pay.
 A separate fee will be assessed.
 You will receive another court date.
 If your fines are paid in full by the next court appearance date, you will not need to appear.
 If you have not paid off your balance by that next court date, and you do not appear on that date to see the Judge, a hold may be placed on your ability to drive and a warrant may issue and you could spend time in jail.